Chart Color Schemes

 Wheelers Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wheelers Hill has high cultural diversity, with 48.0% speaking a language other than English at home and 48.3% born overseas.
-Christianity is the predominant religion, at 50.3%.
-Buddhism is overrepresented compared to Greater Melbourne, at 6.4% vs 7.9%.
+Wheelers Hill has a high level of cultural diversity, with 48.0% of its population speaking a language other than English at home and 48.3% born overseas.
+Christianity is the predominant religion in Wheelers Hill, accounting for 50.3% of people.
+Buddhism, however, is more prevalent in Wheelers Hill compared to Greater Melbourne, with 6.4% versus 7.9%.

 Frequently Asked Questions - Diversity